Skip to content

 Title

-Set a custom title that appears at the top of the launcher.
-Leave it empty for no title.
+Set a custom title that appears at the top of the launcher's platform screen.

 Box Art